NH-pro/NH-pro/README.md

 <br>
 I like to write my code with purpose and actively make efforts to keep it organized and easy to understand. <br>
 I'm always looking for cool new tools to try and implement into my projects. <br>
-🎲 Love chatting about tabletop games, disc golf, and skiing! ⛷<br>
+🎲 Love chatting about tabletop games, disc golf, and new places to get icecream! 🍦<br>